AHartNtkn/AHartNtkn.github.io/_posts/2021-01-XX-Coinductive-Calculus.md

                  1 + 0 + 1       2
 ```

-if I explained this a bit confusedly, here's some code which implements the idea
+If I explained this a bit confusedly, here's some code which implements the idea which should hopefully be clearer.

 ```mathematica
 NatListToRatP[{}] := 1